 Durability

 Gutter aprons are very hard to install again once they get damaged.
-Drip edges can be installed again and again when required.
+During one repair job, I had to completely replace a damaged gutter apron, which was quite challenging.
+Drip edges, on the other hand, can be installed again and again when required.

 Their durability may vary depending on the material used and the installation done.